 Personal Career Management ‘Career Clinic’ will help visitors to establish key skills and match them to the best suited opportunity available.

 The National Franchise Exhibition take place at the NEC, Birmingham on 19 & 20 February 2016 and The British & International Franchise Exhibition will return to London’s Olympia on 11 & 12 March 2016.
-Visitors can gain free entry for both events by registering online at www.franchisetickets.co.uk and entering the promotional code WHAF (saving £25).
+Visitors can gain free entry for both events by registering online at www.franchisetickets.co.uk and entering the promotional code WFN1 (saving £25).
 For all the latest news follow the exhibition on Twitter; @UKFranchising, join the Franchise Exhibitions Group on LinkedIn or ‘like’ the Franchiseinfo group on Facebook.

 ENDS